1969 Texas Longhorns football team

 The 1969 Texas Longhorns football team represented the University of Texas at Austin in the 1969 NCAA University Division football season.
 The Longhorns won all eleven games to win their second consensus national championship; the first was six seasons earlier in 1963.
+This was the last consensus title won by the Longhorns until 2005.

 The 1969 team is the last all-white team to be named consensus national champions with the onset of racial integration.
 Julius Whittier, the first African-American player in Texas football history, was enrolled at UT as a freshman but was not eligible to play; NCAA rules of the time barred freshmen from playing varsity football and basketball.

 Ranked fourth to start the year, the #2 Longhorns defeated rival Oklahoma by ten points on October 11, and gained the top spot in the polls in late November.
 On December 6, #1 Texas traveled to Fayetteville to meet second-ranked Arkansas; down by fourteen points in the fourth quarter, UT rallied to win 15–14 in the season's "Game of the Century," attended by President Richard Nixon who presented a plaque to Texas and declared them the national champions.
 With a wishbone option offense, the Longhorns won all ten games in the regular season, and returned to the Cotton Bowl Classic in Fair Park in Dallas.

 On New Year's Day 1970, the Longhorns met ninth-ranked Notre Dame, in its first bowl game in 45 years and second overall; their only previous postseason appearance was a win in the 1925 Rose Bowl.
 Trailing for most of the game, Texas scored with 68 seconds remaining and won 21–17, validating Nixon's clam.
 On their final drive, the Longhorns faced fourth down twice.
 It was their twentieth consecutive victory, second straight Cotton Bowl Classic title, and third win that season in the stadium.